pdm-project/pdm/docs/usage/dependency.md

 # Manage Dependencies

-PDM provides a bunch of handful commands to help manage your project and dependencies.
+PDM provides a bunch of useful commands to help manage your project and dependencies.
 The following examples are run on Ubuntu 18.04, a few changes must be done if you are using Windows.

 ## Add dependencies